-Starting from the $m=1/3$ plateau, the qualitative correspondence persists for finite $\alpha > 0$, while the central question is to what extent the effective HcL model reflects the physics of full TL when the HcL magnetization is decreased to $ m = 1/2$ \cite{ulaga25}, simulating $m=h=0$ in the TL model.
+Starting from the $m=1/3$ plateau, the qualitative correspondence persists for finite $\alpha > 0$, while the central question is to what extent the effective HcL model reflects the physics of the TL when the HcL magnetization is decreased to $ m = 1/2$ \cite{ulaga25}, simulating $m=h=0$ in the TL model.
 The HcL is a bipartite lattice with two sites per unit cell.
-This naturally leads us to ask whether the AHM on an even simpler bipartite lattice, {\it the square lattice} (SqL) \cite{holtschneider07}, is possibly similar.
-Again, the focus there is on the properties at effective fields $h > 0$, or equivalently, magnetizations $1/2 \lesssim m < 1$.
+This naturally opens the possible similarity of the AHM on an even simpler bipartite lattice, i.e., AHM on SqL \cite{holtschneider07}, where $z=4$ and the focus is on the properties at effective $h > 0$, or equivalently on magnetizations $1/2 \lesssim m < 1$.